hgohil2805/CTCI/README.md

   Given an array of integers that is already sorted in ascending order, find two numbers such that they add up to a specific target number.
   Input: numbers={2, 7, 11, 15}, target=9
   Output: index1=1, index2=2

+- Bulb Switcher
+  There are n bulbs that are initially off.
+You first turn on all the bulbs.
+  Then, you turn off every second bulb.
+On the third round, you toggle every third bulb (turning on if it's off or turning off if it's on).
+  For the ith round, you toggle every i bulb.
+For the nth round, you only toggle the last bulb.
+Find how many bulbs are on after n rounds.